-A restoration project at the heart of the Guatemalan Maya Biosphere.
+We're a registered non-profit restoration project at the edge of the Guatemalan Maya Biosphere.

-Towards a resilient future for our campesinos, migrant communities, and planet.
+Towards a resilient future for our natural ecoystems, rural communities and displaced peoples.

 About Sol y Verde

-Organizacion Ecológica Sol y Verde is a rural grassroots project focused on serving the vulnerable communities of Guatemala through permaculture and bioconstruction practices.
+Organizacion Ecológica Sol y Verde is a rural grassroots project and registered non-profit focused on serving the vulnerable communities of rural Guatemala through permaculture and bioconstruction practices.
 We serve women, children, migrants and other groups affected by eco-political tensions in Central America & the effects of Climate Change.

 At the frontlines